na-na-hi/renget/archive/smgenskins.md

 Yes, well, while SMITE has never been P2W, that hasn't stopped ~~shitters~~ "elite pro players" trying to squeeze every single bit of possible cumpetitive advantage out of whatever they can, wherever they can - which does include minor details according to each skin.
 The SPL has a gay little list of [Banned Skins](https://www.smiteproleague.com/news/smite-pro-league-list-of-banned-skins), however that doesn't describe how or why some skins give Skin Advantage, and does not mention the (very real) Skin Disadvantage some skins have. *That's why I'm here for you babe.*

 For the most part, the SPL will ban skins if they have lighter / feinter effects *(for example, Persephone's beige recolour was initially banned by SPLshitters, since the skull-flowers she planted were too close to the colour of the dirt floor on Conquest)* or any skin with noticeably different silhouette capabilities that can scuff the first microseconds of target-recognition *(usually the ones with Special Effects - for example, Prince of the Night Hou Yi turning into a bat on leap is enough to net itself an SPL skin ban, despite being fucking nothing in terms of silhouetting or gameplay)*.
 To be clear, most of the ones banned the the SPL are borderline-bullshit with how minor they are, and for your shitter-level games, this isn't a factor you should care about *(and honestly, neither should they - but you gotta remember that these are literal professional autists who play videogames for a living 24/7/365, and when money is on the line, they'll get powerful autists known as 'Lawyers' to fight their cases)*.
-***Honestly, I don't know why they just don't play with Default skins, considering it's supposed to be professional and cumpetitive, but hey, the clown's gotta wear his makeup.***
+***Honestly, I don't know why they just don't play with Default skins for major events, considering it's supposed to be professional and cumpetitive, but hey, the clown's gotta wear his makeup.***

 That said, there are some valid points here and there as to which skins / Gods genuinely do have and had noticeable and notorious Skin Advantages.... which you're ***OBVIOUSLY*** not to read just to use and abuse for yourself to get any possible advantage, not matter how slim. *~~Come on dude, there are haglovers and lolicons in the gen, and even they're not as pathetic as unironic competitive skin advantage faggots.
 Have some self-respect, just use the skins you naturally get and like.~~*
 And despite it's reputation, some skins can genuinely help you play a certain God better if you're looking to pick them up, with how they make various factors of their gameplay more or less obvious.
 The SPL won't ban those skins *(because they don't give a fuck about helping themselves, they're primarily looking for whining-avoidance)*, but they will help you nonetheless.